+Sometimes the head can be determined relying on the morphological information.
+If an NP consists of a proper or common noun in genitive case + adjective + substantive, with the latter two agreeing in case, e.g. "Ida-Virumaa raskest olukorrast" the structure is A:np(D:prop H:np (D:adj H:n)) but not A:np (D:adjp (D:prop H:adj) H:n).
 However, the present version of the open source VISL psg-compiler does not allow explicit reference to morphological features (even where they are known from CG input), unless cumbersome new 'word classes' are 'invented' for only this purpose (e.g. n-acc, n-gen, etc.).
 The necessary changes in the compiler formalism have been discussed in the VISL user community, but not yet implemented.

-With CG-to-PSG rules we have gained quite good results in noun phrase extraction.
-We have compared the list of NP-s that were determined by CG-to-PSG rules against the correct list of noun phrases from a part of the corpus Estonian best.
+The CG-to-PSG rules demonstrated quite good results in NP extraction.
+We have compared the list of NP-s that were determined by the rules against the correct list of noun phrases from a part of the corpus Estonian best.
 The number of NP-s in the correct NP list was 253.
-The rules gave 93,3 % for recall and 92,5 % of precision on noun phrase extraction.

-The errors in NP extraction by CG-to-PSG rules were caused by false adverbial attachment analyzed in the section 4.3.1. (e.g. Koos kaadrisse, truualamlikult viina, kolinal ämbrisse).
-There was also a number of the errors in the NP-internal structure but this is actually not the matter of the NP extractor, thus these errors are not counted.
+The rules had the recall 93,3 % and the precision 92,5 % on noun phrase extraction.
+The errors were caused by false adverbial attachment described in section 5.2.
+The errors in the NP-internal structure have not been counted as this is not the matter of the NP extractor.
 Thus, as a side product, we have got quite a good noun phrase recognizer.

-6. Comparison of (the expressive power of) CG and PSG
+6 Comparison of (the expressive power of) CG and PSG